African swine fever: China marks new front in battle against deadly disease

 To put the distance into context, the four provinces that have reported infections have a combined size around that of Spain.

-To reach Wenzhou, the location of China's most recent case, from the first outbreak in northeastern Liaoning, it's a 2,150km drive south through the pig producing provinces of Hebei and Shandong, as well as Jiangsu, another infected region.
+To reach Wenzhou, the location of China's most recent case, from the first outbreak in northeastern Liaoning, it's a 2,150 km (1,335 mile) drive south through the pig producing provinces of Hebei and Shandong, as well as Jiangsu, another infected region.

 A rapid expansion of the northeastern pig farming sector in recent years means more live pigs travel thousands of kilometers from farm to market to slaughter and processing in the central and southern regions.